asiventsev/project2redmine/README.md

 Parameter `task_default_redmine_tracker_id` is not required.
 If you omit it then Redmine's default tracker will be set.

-Parameter `task_redmine_url_field` is not required.
-If you define it then URL to Remine issue will be put to this field for each sync task.

 If you want to connect your MSP project to existing Redmine project instead of creating new one, please do the following:

-1. Add parameter redmine_project_id to settings list.
+1. Add parameter redmine_project_id to settings list and set it to Redmine project ID (not uuid!).
 (It was not obvious how to get it from Redmine.
 Easy way is to get project in JSON format, for example, from URL `http://192.168.10.23:3500/projects/uute.json` for project described above.)
 2. Put real Redmine task IDs instead of 0 for tasks to be synchronized.